 University of Houston Libraries advances student success, knowledge creation and preservation, and globally competitive research.

 A community nurtured by curiosity and creativity that drives lifelong learning and scholarship.

 There are other libraries on the UH main campus that are not a part of the UH Libraries system.
-These are the Conrad N. Hilton Library & Archives and the John O'Quinn Law Library, and they are managed and maintained by their home colleges.
+These are the Hospitality Industry Archives and the John O'Quinn Law Library, and they are managed and maintained by their home colleges.
 Through a collaboration between libraries, students and faculty of UH Clear Lake and UH Downtown have the ability to check out circulating volumes.

 About the MD Anderson Library